-'In the event of any indecent images of children or unsuitable material being discovered on a device the equipment should not be tampered with in any way.
+- 'In the event of any indecent images of children or unsuitable material being discovered on a device the equipment should not be tampered with in any way.
 It should be secured and isolated from the network, and the DO contacted without delay.
-Adults should not attempt to investigate the matter 30 Commented [Proofer7]: Embed link
+Adults should not attempt to investigate the matter or evaluate the material themselves as this may lead to a contamination of evidence and a possibility that they will be at risk of prosecution themselves.'

-Huntingdon Academy will ensure that all members of the community are made aware of the potential social, psychological and criminal consequences of creating or sharing youth-produced sexual imagery by implementing preventative approaches, via a range of age- and ability-appropriate educational methods.
-See RSE policy.
+HUNTINGDON Academy will ensure that all members of the community are made aware of the potential social, psychological and criminal consequences of creating or sharing youth-produced sexual imagery by implementing preventative approaches, via a range of age- and ability-appropriate educational methods.

 We will ensure that all members of the community are aware of sources of support regarding the taking and sharing of youth-produced sexual imagery.
-A flowchart of steps to follow will also be on display in classrooms for staff members and additional adults.